-▲ DANGER
+A DANGER

-ELECTROCUTION HAZARD: Electrocution or severe personal injury can occur when making electrical connections, drilling holes, or lifting equipment.
-Therefore, experienced electricians, per national and local electrical codes, acting under the direction of the installation crew safety foreman, should perform the installation.
+Electrocution or severe personal injury can occur when making electrical connections, drilling holes, or lifting equipment.
+Therefore, experienced electricians, in accordance with national and local electrical codes, acting under the direction of the installation crew safety foreman, should perform installation.